 In the 1950s, African Americans began to move into the mainstream workforce.
 The segregated office was abolished and more African Americans received supervisory positions.

 Many African Americans advanced to NSA's senior ranks.
 Many of those who began their careers in the segregated work environment finished at the top of their profession.

-For many years it was believed that African Americans had first been hired to work in cryptology only after World War II.
+For many years, it was believed that African Americans had first been hired to work in cryptology only after World War II.
 Recent research has revealed, however, that the first large-scale hiring program for African Americans began in 1944.
-By the end of the war, a segregated office of thirty African Americans was engaged in researching messages encrypted in unknown systems, analyzing them, and producing translations.
+By the end of the war, a segregated office of 30 African Americans was engaged in researching messages encrypted in unknown systems, analyzing them, and producing translations.